pico-lm/pico-train/README.md

 # 🚀 **Pico Train**

-**Pico Train** is a minimalistic framework for training language models—from tiny 1M-parameter models to mid-scale 1B—while automatically storing **rich checkpoints** (including activations and gradients) for **in-depth learning dynamics research**.
+Pico Train is a lightweight framework for training language models—from tiny-scale (~1M parameters) to mid-scale (~1B parameters)—with built-in rich checkpointing that captures activations, gradients, and model states, enabling detailed learning dynamics research.

 Our **suite of pre-trained models** is already publicly available on our [Hugging Face organization](https://huggingface.co/pico-lm), and a dedicated companion library for advanced analysis—[**pico-analyze**](https://github.com/pico-lm/pico-analyze)—is fully released for deeper checkpoint studies.